digitallawyer/openlegaldictionary/_definitions/nexi.md

 ---
 title: Nexi
 permalink: "/definitions/nexi.html"
-body: Lat In Roman law.
+body: Lat in Roman law.
 Bound; bound pereons.
 A term applled to such in-solvent debtors as were delivered np to their creditors, hy whom they might be held in bondage untll their debts were discharged.
 Calvin.; Adams,.Rom.
 Ant 49
 published_at: '2018-07-07'